Medical-Fitness Technician

 - Round-off to the nearest half inch.

 If the client is obviously obese, and especially if the measuring tape may not be long enough to wrap around his/her waist, it is NOT necessary to get a Waist Circumference measurement.
+Measuring the waist circumference of extremely obese client's is also more difficult and often inaccurate.
 You can safely assume that the client's excess weight is due to excess fat, not muscle.
-So, his/her WC will not be needed to calculate and consider their waist-to-height ratio (WHR) when interpreting their health risk category based on their BMI (LM-28).
-This saves you from the unnecessary task and saves the client from any unnecessary embarrassment.